tomsclater/tomsclater/README.md

 - 👋 Hi, I’m @tomsclater
-- 👀 I’m interested in everything web development & tech
+- 👀 I’m interested in everything development & tech
 - 🌿 I'm learning Git and GitHub for version control on projects
 - 👨‍💻 I’m studying to develop the websites that I manage
 - 🔜 Always working on website overhauls and projects